All You Need to Know about K-pop Stars and Military Service

 For K-pop idols: The military authorities abolished the celebrity soldier system in 2013, but they’re still running the same system under a different name as “musical soldiers”.

-When a famous celebrity enlists, he’ll be assigned to a military band.
+When a famous celebrity enlists, he’ll usually be assigned to a military band.
 Then, dispatched to a musical venue through audition.

 That way they can maximize their talents.